JannesMeyer/TabAttack/Readme.md

 # TabAttack

 Save browser memory by exporting your tabs as Markdown.
-The extension allows you to edit the document in a text editor as you wish before you save it.
+The extension allows you to edit the document in a text editor before you save it.

 Later, you can import these Markdown documents and restore all windows exactly like they were before.